We are grateful to all of our generous donors who make it possible for our School to continue offering student scholarships.

 Scholarships Awarded by Other Agencies

 Many library and information associations and organizations offer scholarships for library school students.
 See Scholarships Awarded by Other Agencies for a partial listing with links to the sponsoring organizations.
 This list is not comprehensive.
 Students may wish to research other scholarship opportunities as well as consult this list.
 Many organizations — local, regional, and national — offer scholarship opportunities based on career goals, diversity characteristics, academic background, or research interests.
 A good resource for locating these organizations is the Associations Unlimited database available to SJSU students through the King Library.
 Application requirements, submissions, and deadlines vary depending on the sponsoring organization.
+Friends of Leisure World Library offers an annual scholarship competition for Southern California SLIS students interested in a career in public libraries.
+While it is awarded by the Friends of Leisure World Library, it is administered by SLIS.
+You may submit an application in the D2L dropbox before October 28, 2013.
+See the scholarships page for details and eligibility requirements.

 SLIS Awards for Excellence for Graduating Students